-Miyako-jima (aka Miyakojima / Miyako Island) is the biggest and the most populous of Miyako Islands (Okinawa, Japan) located east of Yaeyama Islands, and between Ryukyu Islands and Taiwan.
-Miyako Island is administered as part of Miyakojima City (established in 2005), which includes Miyako-jima together with 5 other populated isles.
-Miyakojima City was established after the merger of Hirara City and the smaller towns Gusukube, Irabu, Shimoji and Ueno.
+Miyako-jima (aka Miyakojima / Miyako Island) is the biggest and the most populous of Miyako Islands (Okinawa Japan) located east of Yaeyama Islands, and between Ryukyu Islands and Taiwan.
+Miyako Island is administered as part of Miyakojima City which includes Miyako-jima together with 5 other populated isles.
+Miyakojima City was established in 2005 after the merger of Hirara City with four smaller towns (Gusukube, Irabu, Shimoji, Ueno).

 Japan's other similarly named cruise destination is Miyako-Iwate (Honshu Island).
-Miyakojima is located approx 300 km (190 ml) southwest of Okinawa Island and approx 400 km (250 ml) east of Taipei (Taiwan).
-Miyako Island covers a total area of approx 159 km2 (61 ml2), ranking it the 4th-largest in the Okinawa prefecture.
+Miyakojima is located approx 300 km (190 mi) southwest of Okinawa Island and approx 400 km (250 mi) east of Taipei (Taiwan).
+Miyako Island covers a total area of approx 159 km2 (61 mi2), ranking it the 4th-largest in the Okinawa prefecture.
 The island is subject to drought and often struck by typhoons.

 On January 31, 2017, Miyakojima was selected as one of all 6 Japanese ports to receive private funding for structural upgrades of their cruise terminal facilities.